bioperl/bioperl.github.io/howtos/Graphics.md

 print $panel->png;
 ```

-In lines 6-8 we read the name of the file that contains the [BLAST] results from the command line, and pass it to `{{PM|Bio::SearchIO}}->new()`, returning a parser object.
+In lines 6-8 we read the name of the file that contains the [BLAST] results from the command line, and pass it to `[Bio::SearchIO](https://metacpan.org/pod/Bio::SearchIO)->new()`, returning a parser object.
 We read a single result from the searchIO object (line 9).
 This assumes that the [BLAST] output file contains a single run of BLAST only.

 We then initialize the panel and tracks as before.
 The only change here is in lines 24-36, where we create the track for the [BLAST] hits.
 The `-description` option has now been enhanced to create a line of text that incorporates the "description" tag from the feature object as well as its similarity score.
 There's also a slight change in line 26, where we introduce the -connector option.
 This allows us to configure a line that connects the segments of a discontinuous feature, such as the [HSPs] in a [BLAST] hit.
 In this case, we asked the rendering engine to produce a dashed connector line.